Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Blade: Trinity (2004)

-Writer-director David S. Goyer tells the third and final story in the Blade film series with a star studded cast.
+Writer-director David S. Goyer tells the third story in the Blade film series with a star studded cast.
 Wesley Snipes stars as Blade, while Ryan Reynolds, Jessica Biel and Kris Kristofferson fill in supporting roles.
 The story follows Blade as he teams up with vampire hunters called “the Nightstalkers.”
 The new crew works tirelessly to create a destructive virus that will exterminate the vampire race, but are ultimately forced to battle it out at a final showdown.

 Holla (2006)

 H.M.
-Coakley wrote and directed this horror that follows an unlucky group of friends doomed for danger.
+Coakley wrote and directed this horror movie that follows an unlucky group of friends doomed for danger.
 When an actress takes her closest friends along for an isolated weekend getaway, the group quickly finds out dark secrets about one another.
 She is accompanied by her boyfriend, manager and ex-con cousin, one of whom is accused of murder early into the trip.
 As the power cuts out in their secluded cabin, murderous truths come to light.

 Shadow: Dead Riot (2006)